bcgov/air-monitoring-visualization/README.md

 # Air Monitoring Station Data Visualization Chart
-This repository contains the code for the Ministry of the Environment Air Quality Chart, viewable at the following URL: https://XXXXXXX/?id=E225267.
-The air monitoring station ID is appended to the end of the url (eg. id=E225267).
+This repository contains the code for the Air Monitoring Station Data Visulization System for BC Air Quality.
+* [Air Monitoring Station Interactive Map] (http://www.env.gov.bc.ca/epd/bcairquality/readings/find-stations-map.html)
+* [Air Quality Data Graphs] (http://www.env.gov.bc.ca/epd/bcairquality/data/aqhi.html?id=AQHI-Smithers)

 The last 30 days of measurements are displayed.
 The data are measured every hour, except those displayed as 24hr, which are measured (or averaged?) once every 24 hours.

 This CSV file is parsed using DataBC's CSV-PARSER API https://csv-parser.api.gov.bc.ca/

-This respository is managed by the Environmental Monitoring, Reporting & Economics Section, Knowledge Management Branch, Ministry of Environment and Climate Change Strategy.
+This respository is managed by the Environmental and Climate Monitoring Section, Knowledge Management Branch, Ministry of Environment and Climate Change Strategy.

 ## Data